5 days / 4 nights

 Overnight at CUBITÁ BOUTIQUE HOTEL & RESORT

 In the morning you will check-out from your hotel.
-You will be picked up by an English speaking guide and taken on a journey to discover the manufacturing process of the traditional products of the Herrera Province: sugarcane, salt, clay and bread.
+You will be picked up by an English speaking guide and taken on a journey to discover the manufacturing process of the traditional products of the Herrera Province: sugarcane, clay and bread.
 Experience the many uses of sugarcane – from refreshing sugarcane juice called “Guarapo”, traditional cooking of sugarcane honey to the production of artisanal sugarcane liquor; see the extraction of salt from the Pacific Ocean; visit the production of handmade clay pottery; and learn how the famous La Arena bread is baked.
 After a traditional lunch (included), learn why Azuero is considered by many “the cultural heart of Panama”.
 You will see in detail the handcrafting of the pollera, one of the most beautiful costumes in the world, by visiting a group of ladies that have dedicated their lives to the typical dress of the Panamanian women.
-You will also visit small studios of local artisans who produce the colorful devil’s masks, the drums used in local music and the gold ornaments that are part of the traditional Panamanian culture.
+You will also visit small studios of local artisans who produce the colorful devil’s masks, and the drums used in local music that are part of the traditional Panamanian culture.

 After the tour you will be taken to Playa Venao for the next two nights.
 Playa Venado - that is the official name, but all locals & foreigner just simply call it Playa Venao, is shaped by a crescent moon bay.
 The center of the beach offers year around surfing making it a very popular destination for local and international surfers.
 The eastern end of the four kilometer long of beach is nestled behind El Morro, a beautiful piece of jungle covered rock that is an island at high tide and is attached to the mainland by a long stretch of sand during low tide.
 El Morro breaks the Pacific swell to offer tranquil waters and quiet place for strolling or horseback riding.
 Playa Venao's beaches are surrounded by many streams, rolling hills and remnants of a dry tropical forest that extended across the entire peninsula in previous times.
 The nearby forest is home to many species of animals like howler and spider monkeys, the local deer, iguanas, and gato solos to name a few.
 With no nearby ATMs or cell phone coverage and only a few cabanas and people - most of them surfers – Playa Venao is a great spot to completely let loose, relax and just enjoy the spectacular views of the surrounding rolling hills, the swells of the pacific ocean, long stretches of beaches and laidback beachside atmosphere.
 There is a small convenience store with basic supplies, beach bar & restaurant as well as a few surf hostels and surf shop within walking distance from your hotel resort.